Business attorney to be University of Wisconsin’s president

 MADISON, Wis.
 (AP) — University of Wisconsin System leaders on Friday chose Jay Rothman, a Milwaukee business attorney with no experience administrating higher education, as the next president running the 26-campus system.

-The regents chose Jay Rothman, chairman and CEO of the Foley & Lardner law firm., over the other finalist, UW-Eau Claire Chancellor James Schmidt.
+The regents chose Rothman, chairman and CEO of the Foley & Lardner law firm, over the other finalist, UW-Eau Claire Chancellor James Schmidt.
 The system said in a statement that Rothman has accepted the job and will begin June 1.

-He will make $550,000 annually serving as the system’s eighth president.
+Rothman will make $550,000 annually as the system’s eighth president.
+Regent Karen Walsh, who led the system’s presidential search committee, called him a “servant leader” who builds consensus.

 “I am humbled by the opportunity to lead the UW System and approach this role with profound respect for the unparalleled role public higher education plays in the lives of our students, alumni, and communities,” Rothman said in a statement.
 “I intend to lead by listening first, so that the experience I have gained over my lifetime in Wisconsin can help us build a great UW System together.